Embotics/Scenarios/Deploy-App-on-Kubernetes-Cluster-Using-Manifest/README.md

 ## Submit a change request

-1. In vCommander or the Service Portal, select a Kubernetes managed system and run the **Request Change** command.
+1. In vCommander or the Service Portal, select a Kubernetes cloud account and run the **Request Change** command.
-1. If you have multiple service change request forms available for managed systems, in the Select Change Request dialog, click **Deploy K8s App**.
+1. If you have multiple service change request forms available for cloud accounts, in the Select Change Request dialog, click **Deploy K8s App**.
 1. In the Request Service Change dialog, complete the request form by entering a Namespace, browsing to a manifest file, and clicking **OK**.

 The chosen application is installed on the selected Kubernetes cluster.